How to Turn Off an Android Phone (All Methods Explained)

 Variations: The method can vary slightly depending on the manufacturer.
 For example, some older models only require holding the Power button, while Samsung devices may show additional menu options like “Restart” and “Emergency Mode.”

-If the power button is not working or is hard to use, you can turn off your phone through the software menus.
+If the power button is not working or is hard to use, many phones can be turned off through Quick Settings.

 Steps: